vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 A: No. You must stop all NebulaGraph services during the upgrade.

+### The `Space 0 not found` warning message during the upgrade process

+When the `Space 0 not found` warning message appears during the upgrade process, you can ignore it.
+The space `0` is used to store meta information about the Storage service and does not contain user data, so it will not affect the upgrade.

 ### How to upgrade if a machine has only the Graph Service, but not the Storage Service?

 A: You only need to update the configuration files and binaries of the Graph Service.